Photo Credit: Lipe Borges

 Lipe Borges

-My collaborator, lighting assistant, and second shooter, Lipe Borges, is an independent photographer with a deep sensitivity to storytelling and human connection.
+My creative collaborator, lighting director, and second shooter, Lipe Borges, is an independent photographer with a deep sensitivity to storytelling and human connection.
 Specializing in portrait and documentary photography, Lipe has a gift for observing the subtle ways people express their individuality.
 His work reflects a quiet attentiveness and respect for the lived experiences of his subjects.

 Lipe brings not only creative insight to our projects but also exceptional technical skill—especially when it comes to lighting.
 He plays an integral role in shaping the visual tone of many of our shoots, ensuring that each image is both expressive and beautifully lit.
-His eye for detail and calm presence on set make him an invaluable collaborator, particularly during complex or fast-paced assignments.
+His eye for detail and calm presence make him an invaluable collaborator, particularly during complex or fast-paced assignments.